 When your dreams and life are falling apart?

 #1.
-Balance and Weight
+Balance and Weigh Priorities

 Some of my tasks can be done quickly while others take months of preparation.
-I call these “Forever tasks” that do not end.
+I call these “Forever Tasks” that do not end.
 Things like studying how to market better or learning how to write better.
 I’m one of those people that love official endings.
 I’m task oriented and enjoy the feeling of a job well done.